LPG and Electrical Equipment – Considerations

-If your catering vehicle has both Gas and Electric installed you will need to have a separate test certificate, one for LPG gas appliances and another for any electric appliances.
+If your catering vehicle has both gas and electric installed you will need to have a separate test certificate, one for LPG gas appliances and another for any electric appliances.

 Also each electric appliance e.g. toaster, kettle, or sandwich maker will also need a separate P.A.T. portable appliance test.
 So if it’s not too late I suggest you try and make sure all your catering equipment is running on LPG.

-The links below will provide you with an overview and include some basic information and a few ideas that you should find useful.
+The images links below will provide you with an overview and include some basic information and a few ideas that you should find useful.
 You will also have the chance to see these individual items for sale at the end of each description in case you wanted to check out some prices.

 Please Click On a Picture For More Info